The Charitable Housing Investment Tax Credit (HITC) is an opportunity to support affordable housing in Vermont and reduce your Vermont income taxes.

 The HITC is a program authorized by Vermont law 32 V.S.A.
 Section 5830c, which allows individuals and corporations who pay Vermont income tax to receive a credit if they invest their funds with an eligible affordable housing organization.

-The amount of the credit is based on the difference between the interest earned on the investment and the charitable threshold rate (1.5% from January 1, 2017 - June 30, 2017; 1.88% from July 1, 2017 - December 31, 2017) and is capped at 3% of the average balance of the investment for the year.
+The amount of the credit is based on the difference between the actual income earned from the investment and the charitable threshold rate, which is capped at 3% of the average balance of the investment for the year.
 Because it is a credit (as opposed to a deduction), the HITC reduces your income tax liability dollar-for-dollar.

 If you are interested in learning how to make a charitable housing investment, contact the Vermont Community Loan Fund (VCLF).
 VCLF provides loans to affordable housing organizations, small businesses, child care programs, and community facilities that serve Vermonters earning 80% of the area median income or less.